hpi-swa-teaching/poppy-print/README.md

 A small, opinionated pretty printer for Squeak/Smalltalk.
 Tested with Squeak6-trunk and Squeak5.3.

+> NOTE: this is a beta release.
+The printer may accidentally produce malformed code at this point.
+Please report any misbehavior you notice.

 ### Install
 ```smalltalk
 Metacello new baseline: 'PoppyPrint'; repository: 'github://tom95/poppy-print'; load.